Simplified decision making in the belief space using belief sparsification: Decision making in the belief space

 Our belief simplification method, as described in the following section, also relies on this representation.
 Unfortunately, in this form, the information update losses its convenient additivity property, and requires re-calculation (or update) of the factorization, in order to find the posterior square root matrix $\bm R_{k+T}$, such that

-where $\bm U$ is defined as in Eq.~\ref{eq:info-additivity}, and $\breve{{\bm R}_k}$ marks an appropriate augmentation of the prior root matrix:
+where $\bm U$ is defined as in (\ref{eq:info-additivity}), and $\breve{{\bm R}_k}$ marks an appropriate augmentation of the prior root matrix:

-On the other hand, the determinant of the posterior information can be calculated in linear time -- by multiplying of the diagonal elements of this triangular matrix. \changedAdded{The objective function (Eq.~\ref{eq:objective}) can thus be re-written as
+On the other hand, the determinant of the posterior information can be calculated in linear time -- by multiplying of the diagonal elements of this triangular matrix.
+The objective function (\ref{eq:objective}) can thus be re-written as

-where $\bm R^+$ marks the posterior square root matrix, and the subscript $\square_{ij}$ marks the matrix element in the $i$-th row and $j$-th column.} As explained, using this form, the significant computational cost of calculating the objective value moves from the determinant calculation to the information update phase, though this can be performed incrementally. }
+where $n$ is the prior state size, $N$ is the posterior state size, $\bm R^+$ marks the posterior square root matrix, and the subscript $\square_{ij}$ marks the matrix element in the $i$-th row and $j$-th column.
+As explained, using this form, the significant computational cost of calculating the objective value moves from the determinant calculation to the information update phase, though this can be performed incrementally.

-\subsection{Belief Sparsification}
+\subsection{Belief sparsification}

-We now wish to present a simplification method for the decision problem we have just formalized: $\problem \doteq \left(b,\mathcal{U},J\right)$.
-We choose keep the same objective function $J$, and set $\mathcal{U}$ of candidate actions, and focus on simplifying the initial belief $b$.
+We now wish to present a simplification method for the decision problem we have just formalized: $\problem \doteq \left(b,\mathcal{U},V\right)$.
+We choose keep the same objective function $V$, and set $\mathcal{U}$ of candidate actions, and focus on simplifying the initial belief $b$.
 As stated, candidate actions here are actually control sequences for the agent; we assume the collective Jacobians for the set of actions are available.